 The Chairman and the Chief Executive Officer are never the same individual.
 The Chief Executive Officer is the only Board member with an executive function.
 All other members are non-executive Directors.

-For more information on the changes in composition in 2019, and on activities and remuneration of the Board of Directors in 2018, please consult Bekaert’s Annual Report 2018.
+The composition of the Board of Directors of NV Bekaert SA has changed in 2019.
+For more information on the changes (2019 and 2020), and on activities and remuneration of the Board of Directors in 2019, please consult Bekaert’s Annual Report 2019.

 At the request of the Board of Directors and the Audit and Finance Committee, management has developed a permanent global enterprise risk management (ERM) framework to assist the Group in managing uncertainty in Bekaert’s value creation process.